touchlab/Kermit/README.md

 those crash reporting tools, and can be triggered to report unhandled crash reports when there's an uncaught Kotlin exception.

-> Read our blog post about Kermit and Crashlytics: https://touchlab.co/kermit-and-crashlytics/

 Crashlytics [docs](kermit-crashlytics/README.md) and [sample](samples/sample-crashlytics).

 Bugsnag [docs](kermit-bugsnag/README.md) and [sample](samples/sample-bugsnag).